Ravi Shankar Prasad goes into self-isolation after Amit Shah tests positive

 Prasad does not have any symptoms and the self-isolation is purely based on existing protocol.

-Union Home Minister Amit Shah on Sunday said that he had tested positive for COVID-19 and is getting admitted to a hospital following the advice of doctors.
+Shah, on Sunday, had said he had tested positive for coronavirus and was getting admitted to a hospital following the advice of doctors.

+Prasad, who is also the Law Minister, tweeted on Monday that he has isolated himself at home for a few days, as per protocol.

+"Friends!
+I'm absolutely fine.
+To follow protocol I hv isolated myself at home for few days as I had met Amit Shah Ji on Saturday evening for n official meeting.
+I'm working from home & following daily routine including Yoga & exercise.
+Also reading books & enjoying classical music," Prasad tweeted.